 You only have access to the Oculus ecosystem, which is a really closed-off system and owned by Facebook

 More experimental apps, or perhaps a VR experience that your students have created themselves, are usually only accessible from Google Cardboard.
 But also established educational apps like Google Expeditions are only for the Google Cardboard platform.
-You just miss a ton of content when you choose for an Oculus Go.
+And because of the competition between Google and Facebook, an app like this will probably never come to the Oculus Store.
+You just miss a ton of content when you choose for Oculus Go as your only system.